 Conflict of Interest Policies

 The Mott Foundation’s commitment to clearly articulated policies to address potential conflicts of interest for Trustees and staff members dates back to before the late 1960s.
-As part of our ongoing commitment to openness and transparency, we post both policies on our website.

 The Foundation recognizes that its Trustees and employees have broad interests and participate in many community, charitable and business activities.
 The broader the individual’s experience, the more valuable the Trustee or staff member is to the Foundation.
 From time to time, however, a Trustee or staff member may serve as an officer, staff member, director, trustee or consultant to an organization under consideration for Foundation support.
 Situations also may arise where a Trustee or staff member’s business or personal interests may be affected by a Foundation grant decision.